How Long To Hold On To Pay Stubs And Why Should You

 By Davis Clarkson , December 15 2019

-It's a common situation: you have a stack of paystubs sitting in your closet, shelf, or desk drawer and you're not sure what to do with them.
+Ever caught yourself thinking how long should you keep pay stubs?
+You have a stack of paystubs sitting in your closet, shelf, or desk drawer and you're not sure what to do with them.
+How long should you keep pay stubs?
 Once the check clears, are you safe to throw them out?
 Some people feel hesitant to trash these valuable sources of information.

 There's a genuine rationale behind that fear.
 Getting reprints of financial documents can be a huge pain and time-consuming to boot.
-So how long should you hold onto pay stubs before getting rid of them?
-Read on and we'll walk you through what you need to know.
+So how long should you keep pay stubs before getting rid of them?
+Read on to find out how long should you keep pay stubs and hold onto them for.

 They Can Help When Filing Taxes

-One of the main reasons pay stubs might be worth holding onto for about a year?
-It means you'll still have them when it comes time to submit to the IRS.
-You don't technically need these stubs to do your taxes, but having something to reference can be helpful.
+One of the main reasons you should keep pay stubs around is so that you can easily have them when it comes time to submit them to the IRS.
+You don't technically need these stubs to do your taxes, but having something to reference can be quite helpful and time-saving!

-If there are any discrepancies with your W2 or if your account asks for your stubs, you'll be happy that you had them at the ready.
+If there are any discrepancies with your W2 or if your accountant asks for your pay stubs, you'll be happy that you had them at the ready.

 They Provide Proof Of Income